 Limits on how much pension you can build up

 The annual allowance is the amount that the value of your pension benefits may increase by in a year without you having to pay a tax charge.
-For the 2022/23 tax year, the standard annual allowance is £40,000.
-This has increased to £60,000 from the 2023/24 tax year onwards.
+From April 2023, the standard annual allowance is £60,000.
 If you are a high earner, your annual allowance could be lower due to ‘tapering’.

 For money purchase arrangements, such as AVC schemes, the annual allowance you use is the total contributions paid by you, or on your behalf, over the tax year.